Nervosys/Botnix/docs/README.md

 #### HTML

 Inlining HTML is not allowed.
-Parts of the documentation gets rendered to various non-HTML formats, such as man pages in the case of NixOS manual.
+Parts of the documentation gets rendered to various non-HTML formats, such as man pages in the case of Botnix manual.

 #### Roles